 Escape to the Country and A Simpler Way of Life

 In 2001 the family moved from Sarasota, Florida to Dahlonega, Georgia looking for the simple life in a small college town in the North Georgia mountains and wine country.

 After renovating a 1915 shotgun-style house not too far from the square in Dahlonega, the family was ready to look for a weekend cabin to tinker on and enjoy.

 They Found The Inn

 While scouting the countryside in Lumpkin County, Mary Beth and Fred were surprised to see that the "big funky passive solar designed house" on Highway 19 was for sale.
-In need of love, extensive repairs and landscaping, the home on nearly three acres had "Our Eco Friendly B & B" written all over it.
+In need of love, extensive repairs and landscaping (see "before" picture at right), the home on nearly three acres had "Our Eco Friendly B & B" written all over it.

 Other Things to Keep Busy

-In addition to running the inn Fred is an "eco-preneur" marketing earth friendly products at the Eco-Store and other web sites.
+In addition to running the inn Fred works on restoring their old VW's.
 He also enjoys implementing marketing and advertising strategies and methods he used in his past business and college teaching jobs.

-Mary Beth is involved in tutoring elementary school aged children as well as college students at a local university.She enjoys guest relations and creating new vegetarian recipes for breakfast.
+Mary Beth enjoys guest relations and creating new vegetarian recipes for breakfast.

 Both have completed a permaculture design program and offer consulting and workshops in living in a more sustainable manner.
+They do not have the "prepper" mentality as it relates to permaculture but practice it to care for the Earth.
 For more information visit